Manchester Distance Access Scheme 2021

 Part 1: Online study skills module

-You’ll have until 30 June 2020 to complete the first part of the scheme.
-We have accounted for this potentially falling within some students' examination period, which is why we have allowed for the module to be completed up until Tuesday, 30 June 2020 when all examinations will have ended.
+You’ll have until 5 July 2021 to complete the first part of the scheme.
+We have accounted for this potentially falling within some students' examination period, which is why we have allowed for the module to be completed when all examinations will have ended.

-The module should only take a maximum of five hours to complete in total and can be accessed and completed at any time during this three-week period.
+The module should only take a maximum of five hours to complete in total and can be accessed as soon as you are enrolled on the course.

 Part 2: Academic element